-Countries or states required to present translation (of license) from their embassy or consulate.
-Countries or states that require passing the theory test before the license exchange.
-If you do hold a license from a recognised country and you want to exchange it to a UAE driver license , you must provide these documents:
+If you do hold a license from a recognised country and you want to exchange it to a UAE driver's license , you must provide these documents:

 - A copy of your passport/visa.

 - An eye test certificate.

 - A passport size photograph.

 - UAE National ID (original and copy).

-- The required fees check with the RTA office for current fees.
+- The fees required check with the RTA office for current fees.